Identity Theft Information

 What to do if your identity has been stolen

-- Place a security alert on your ChexSystems consumer file.
+- Learn more about placing a security alert or security freeze on your ChexSystems® consumer file.

 - Contact all financial institutions where you have accounts that an identity thief has taken over or that were created in your name but without your knowledge.

-- File a police report and get a copy of the report to be used if need to show proof of the crime.
+- File a police report and get a copy of the report to be used if needed to show proof of the crime.

 To seek assistance, you may call: